paul58914080/angular-todo/projects/todo-header/README.md

 ## Including the web-component

 While I tried to include the generated web component in the projects (angular and non-angular) I faced some challenges.
-I will briefly touch base on the challenges I faced in them.
+I will briefly touch base on the challenges I faced in them and the ways I resolved them.

 ### Including within another angular project

-Had to remove bootstrap because it would conflict, instead declared it **`entryComponents`**
+Had to remove bootstrap because it would conflict, instead declared it in **`entryComponents`**

 ```typescript
 @NgModule({